l0vemimi/l0vemimi/README.md

 #### Future Projects:

-Just like every other baby dev, I've got dreams and aspirations far beyond by capabilities.
+Just like every other baby dev, I've got dreams and aspirations far beyond my capabilities.
 Below is a list of projects I'd like to create in the future.

 💡 | 💻 **Android OS:** Free open source android operating system with NO telemetry; user focused; Centered around privacy; Freedom for autonomous control.